On completion of the course, the student should be able to:

 have a knowledge of some general Markov method, e.g. Markov Chain Monte Carlo.

 The Markov property.
-Chapman-Kolmogorov's relation, classification of Markov processes, transition probability.
+Chapman-Kolmogorov's relation, classification of Markov processes and transition probability.
 Transition intensity, forward and backward equations.
 Stationary and asymptotic distribution.
 Convergence of Markov chains.
 Birth-death processes.
-Absorption probabilities, absorption time.
-Brownian motion and diffusion.
-Geometric Brownian motion.
+Absorption probabilities and absorption time.
+Brownian motion and diffusion as well as Geometric Brownian motion.
 Generalised Markov models.
 Applications of Markov chains.